aws/awsui-documentation/components/button-dropdown.md

 # Button dropdown (ButtonDropdown)

-Enables you to group a set of actions under one button.
+With a button dropdown, you can group a set of actions under one button.